Trantect/blog/_posts/2014-03-10-Trantect-HR.md

 __We don´t require that you have all the skills written above, just would like to know you more, and customize the interview for you to present the best of you.__

 ## The First Round Interview Guide

+### The process of first round interview

 1. We will present Trantect briefly and make an introduction of recruitment
 2. Testing
 3. You will do self-evaluation according to the testing result
 4. We will have a discussion about the standing points in your CV

-The testing part of interview simulates the working environment.
+### The testing part of interview simulates the working environment

 - You will work on a computer installed with linux.
 - The questions are written in English.
 - The programming language used in this test is Java.